 Red means Go

 Orange means Go

-Aperitivo originated in the north of Italy but it is something of a tradition all over the country.
-Aperitivo in Southern Italy is often relatively cheaper.
+Aperitivo originated in the north of Italy.
+However, it is something of a tradition all over the country.
+Aperitivos in Southern Italy are often relatively cheaper.

-Be Prepared and Open Minded for Anything to Happen
+Be Prepared and Ready for Anything to Happen